mochamadrafli2018/javascript-basic/README.md

 For example, when an array.map() is used, the function always creates a new array.
 #### 3. Higher-Order Function
 #####
-High-Order Function is a concept in functional programming that can accept another function in an argument and return that function.
-For example callbacks, promise, array.map () are examples of high order functions.
+Callbacks, promise, array.map () are examples of high order functions.
 It only accepts one argument which is a function.

 ### Module Export Import
 #####